A Sleep-Friendly Bedroom for Better Rest

 Your bedroom should feel like a sanctuary for sleep, and that’s hard to accomplish if your laundry is thrown on the floor and your bed is a mess, says W. Chris Winter, MD, author of The Sleep Solution: Why Your Sleep is Broken and How to Fix It.

-“When you come home and you’re tired you come into this place that’s really tidy and orderly.
+“After a day of work, you want to enter a room that’s really tidy and orderly.
 There’s the ritual of getting into bed instead of this weird continuation of something that happened 18 hours ago that you’re looking at, you’re going to sleep better,” he says.

 In fact, a survey by the National Sleep Foundation found that people who said they made their bed every day were 19 percent more likely to sleep well at night than those who just tossed the sheets off and started the day.